2023 Hearts and Minds Lab

 Kayla Joyce

-Kayla is in the first year of her PhD in Clinical Psychology.
-Her research focuses on identifying the unmet program needs of postpartum mothers with co-occurring depression and at-risk substance use, an understudied and highly stigmatized population.
-Kayla’s long-term goal is to use research to inform the development of effective, evidence-based programs addressing the self-identified needs of postpartum mothers with depression and at-risk substance use.
+Kayla is in the third year of her PhD in Clinical Psychology.
+Her research focuses on identifying the unmet program needs of postpartum mothers with concurrent substance use and mental health concerns, an understudied and highly stigmatized population.
+Kayla’s dissertation focused on the development of evidence-based programs addressing the self-identified needs of postpartum mothers with concurrent substance use and mental health concerns.
 Outside of university, you will likely spot Kayla tending to her beloved cats and the kittens she fosters.

 Sydney Levasseur-Puhach